cmiles/PointlessWaymarksProject/README.md

 There is plenty of traditional README information below about this project - but a better 'README' might be taking a look at [Pointless Waymarks](https://PointlessWaymarks.com) and [cmiles - info](https://www.cmiles.info/) - these sites are generated with the Pointless Waymarks CMS and visiting them might tell you more than than all the information below...

-# Pointless Waymarks CMS, Tasks and GeoTools
+# Pointless Waymarks Project - CMS, Site Viewer, Tasks and GeoTools

-At this point this project is not intended for general use - it is made public under the MIT License to share with friends, colleagues and anyone who finds the code interesting or useful.
+*At this point the Pointless Waymarks Project is not intended for general use - it is made public under the MIT License to share with friends, colleagues and anyone who finds the code interesting or useful.*

+The focus of this project is creating durable, rich, low maintenance, free, long-lasting, organized content that allows you to tell stories about the landscape, place, life, history and nature.

 The Pointless Waymarks projects contains:
-  - The Pointless Waymarks CMS and Offline Site Viewer (described below)
+  - The Pointless Waymarks CMS and (Local, Offline) Site Viewer (described below)
   - Tasks to support the Pointless Waymarks CMS including Memories Email, Photo Pickup and Garmin Connect Gpx Download (described below)
   - The Pointless Waymarks GeoTools - [README with Description and Screen Shots](PointlessWaymarks.GeoToolsGui/README.md) - a WPF GUI for GeoTagging and Feature Intersect Tagging Photographs and other content and managing Garmin Connect Downloads.

+Todo Lists, Idea Lists and a Development Log are [found in a DevNotes.md file that is versioned along with the code](/DevNotes.md).

+If you have questions or comments please contact me at pointless@pointlesswaymarks.com - as noted above there is currently no intent to create public releases.
+Using this software is probably only reasonable if you don't mind (enjoy!) a little debugging and bug fixing...

-# Pointless Waymarks CMS
+## Pointless Waymarks CMS

 Pointless Waymarks CMS is a .NET Core 7 Windows WPF GUI for generating a static website based on database information and a settings file.
-It is not an 'all purpose static site generation solution'.
-The focus is easily creating durable, rich, low maintenance, free, long-lasting, organized content to tell stories about the landscape, place, life, history and nature.
+It is not an 'all purpose' CMS or static site generation solution - instead it focuses on:

-Details:
- - Locally Generated Static Site - low cost, low maintenance, high durability, easy backup, doesn't have to be on the web to be useful.
+ - Locally Generated Static Sites - low cost, low maintenance, high durability, easy backup, doesn't have to be on the web to be useful.
- - Integrated Local Viewer - not all content should be online!
-In addition to making 'local only' sites this allows easy review of a site before publishing.
- - Database Driven - flexibility in creating and updating content with the potential to generate multiple output formats.
+ - Database Driven CMS - flexibility in creating and updating content with the potential to generate multiple output formats.
  - Custom Software - optimized support for a limited set of content types and a specific set of workflows.
- - Windows Desktop WPF GUI Editor - no hosting to pay for, no server to maintain, no containers to orchestrate...
+ - Local/Offline Windows Desktop WPF GUI Editor - no hosting to pay for, no server to maintain, no containers to orchestrate...
 WPF because it is my favorite Windows GUI technology atm and because the experimentation/learning/coding I do here flows back into my day job where I create and maintain a Retail Inventory Management and Reporting system that has a WPF Front-End.
- - A Focus on Content and Simple Functional Presentation - my experience is that simple presentations of interesting content can survive, have impact and be meaningful for many many years (indefinitely?) without heavy revisions, constant updates or conversion into the latest style/newest framework.
+ - Simple Functional Presentation with a Focus on Content - my experience is that simple presentations of interesting content can survive, have impact and be meaningful for many many years (indefinitely?) without heavy revisions, constant updates or conversion into the latest style/newest framework.

-Todo Lists, Idea Lists and a Development Log are [found in a DevNotes.md file that is versioned along with the code](/DevNotes.md).

-If you have questions or comments please contact me at PointlessWaymarks@gmail.com - as noted above there is currently no intent to create public releases.
-Using this software is probably only reasonable if you don't mind (enjoy!) a little debugging and bug fixing...

-## Application Screen Shots

 ### Launch Screen